Leaders think and talk about the solutions. Followers think and talk about the problems

 Meaning

-At its core, this quote is about focus.
-It’s about where you choose to direct your mental and conversational energy—toward the obstacle itself, or toward the path over, around, or through it.
+This quote is about focus.
+It’s about where you choose to direct your mental and conversational energy, toward the obstacle itself, or toward the path over, around, or through it.

 Explanation